310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 {% endbubble %}

 {% bubble Tetora %}
 Ahaha.
-Why's all this talk taking me back to the old days?
+Why’s all this talk taking me back to the old days?
 Shinobu-kun speaking normally ‘cuz of his order sounds so weird, though.

 Anyways, apparently it’s fine ‘cuz it’s a joint live performance, and not a live battle.